JetBrains/teamcity-documentation/topics/docker-support.md

 The _Docker Support_ [build feature](adding-build-features.md) allows automatically signing in to a Docker registry before the build start.

+Adding this feature:
-Adding this build feature will enable the Docker events' monitoring: such operations as `docker pull` and `docker run` will be detected.
+* enables the Docker events' monitoring: such operations as `docker pull` and `docker run` will be detected by TeamCity;

-This build feature adds the __Docker Info__ tab to the [__Build Results__](working-with-build-results.md) page.
+* adds the __Docker Info__ tab to the [__Build Results__](working-with-build-results.md) page.
 The tab provides information on Docker-related operations.

-The feature also enables:
+The feature also allows:
-* an ability to clean up the Docker images;
+* cleaning up the Docker images;
-* automatic login to an authenticated registry before the build and logout of it after the build.
+* automatically log in to an authenticated registry before the build and log out of it after the build.

-These options require configuring a [connection to a Docker registry](configuring-connections-to-docker.md):
+These two options require configuring a [connection to a Docker registry](configuring-connections-to-docker.md):

 <img src="docker-support.png" width="750" alt="Docker Support build feature"/>

->This feature is a part of the TeamCity-Docker integration toolset.
+>_Docker Support_ is a part of the TeamCity-Docker integration toolset.
 Refer to [this page](integrating-teamcity-with-docker.md) for information on software requirements, supported environments, and other common aspects of this integration.

 ## Docker Images Clean-up